Minijump/Squirrel/README.md

 5. **Create a new Pull Request**

 ### To do
+* Write python code in table page, added as action
+* Group by, 'Vlookup', date format, new column=formula of existing ones
+* Create table from other table(s) (merge, union, ...)
+* Add kwargs to actions
+* Edit table style (button colors?, table not bigger than screen, ...)

 ### To Fix
 * Make data source sync parallel (looks like problem occurs in _get_data_from_api method)

 ### To do MVP
 * All available table actions + all available args
-* Write python code in table page, added as action

 ### Feature ideas
 * Odoo module; ease imports ?